 Is auto-tipping in the cruise industry deceptive?

 It was evident from the paper trail that Oceania had made its tipping policy clear in multiple pre-cruise documents May had in her possession:

 - Her cruise contract

 - The pre-cruise documentation which included the gratuity information directly under the map to her cabin

 - The terms and conditions of Oceania Cruises, accessible online

 Dwayne soon determined that he had no basis to ask Oceania to refund the tips.
 The automatic gratuity was not a hidden feature, and there was no record of May ever asking for the refund until after she was home.
 By then the cruise line had already given the tips to the crew.

 Dwayne broke the news to May.
 Our team would not be able to mediate her case and retrieve those gratuities.

 She continued to cling to the defense that Oceania had not added the gratuities to her invoice until minutes before disembarkation.
-But in its official rebuttal to the credit card dispute, Oceania stated that it had applied the charges several days before the end of the cruise.
+But in its official rebuttal to the credit card dispute, Oceania stated that it had applied the tip several days before the end of the cruise.

 However, May says she never saw any invoice before the final one she found under her cabin door.
 She appeared to be unaware that she could have viewed the invoice through her cabin’s TV throughout the cruise.
 Alternatively, she could have visited guest relations to discuss tipping at any time during her journey on the Nautica.

 In the end, May decided to give up on her pursuit of the refund of those tips.

 “I am giving up.
 I just called Oceania again, and they were stern in their reply to me,” May told Dwayne.
 “The best recourse at this point is to not ever travel with them again and to tell others about their guest relations.”